GuduleLapointe/w4os/readme.txt

   - naming scheme of default models
   - exclude models from grid stats

+= Paid version =

+The free version from WordPress plugins directory and the (paid version)[https://magiiic.com/wordpress/plugins/w4os/] are technically the same.
+The only difference is the way you support this plugin developement: with the free version, you join the community experience (please rate and comment), while the paid version helps us to dedicate resources to this project.

 == Installation ==

 Robust server must be installed before setting up W4OS.